 The First and Last green roof in England is developing into a lovely coastal habitat.
-Last week I posted a blog about the roof at Sennen in Cornwall.
+A few years ago I posted a blog about the roof at Sennen in Cornwall.
 I had used pictures from back in 2011 when I visited.
 The owner just happened to send me a few images of the roof a few days later.

 One can see in late summer that the vegetation has developed to cover most of the roof.
 There are still a few bare areas for basking butterflies.
 The photo also shows the edge detail nice.
 The large granite boulders held in place by wire to protect from the wind.

 First and Last ‘Wildlife’ Green Roof in England